Hermann-web/event-management-kivy-app/README.md

 - create virtual env (or not)
 - install pyinstaller (pip install pyinstaller)
-- packeging: pyinstaller --onefile main.py
+- packaging: `pyinstaller --onefile main.py`
 - change main.spec with the model in main.spec.example
     - add at the top of the file
         ```